jose-perth/Mapping_Earthquakes/README.md

 Users can now select 1 of 3 map modes (Street, Satellite or Light) and control the display of Earthquakes, Major Earthquakes and Tectonic Plates.

 **Note:** An API_KEY value is required for access to Mapbox APIs.
-It should be added to a file named *config.ps*.
+It should be added to a file named *config.js*.
 This file is not included in this repository.

 ### Deliverable 1: Add Tectonic Plate Data